paragraph-xyz/docs/src/pages/docs/integrations/farcaster.md

 description: Integrations between Paragraph & Farcaster.
 ---

 Paragraph has a handful of different integrations with the [Farcaster protocol](https://www.farcaster.xyz/).
-We believe integrations with decentralized social networks such as Farcaster can unlock new & better ways for creators to permissionlessly distribute, engage, & monetize.
+We believe integrations with sufficiently decentralized social networks such as Farcaster can unlock new & better ways for creators to permissionlessly distribute their content & engage with their community, without needing to rely on closed platforms or network lock-in.

 ---